alexanu/afk_trader/cfn/readme.md

 ### Step 6:
 - Sign in to the AWS console
 - Go to the S3 console
-- upload main.py to your Bucket
+- upload the src directory to your S3 Bucket

 ### Step 7:
 - Sign in to the AWS console